hanna1909/data-challenges-updated/07-ML-Ops/04-Predict-in-production/01-Build-your-API/README.md

 1. Investigate the data types of the query parameters, you may need to convert them into the types the model requires
 1. Of course you must re-use the `taxifare_model.interface.main.pred()` or the `taxifare_model.ml_logic.registry.load_model()` functions!
-1. Did you know that you can install a requirement from a package stored in a GitHub repository?
-Use the last available solution.
 1. In order to make a prediction with the trained model, you must provide a valid `X_pred` but the `key` is missing!
 1. FastAPI can only render data type from the Python Standard Library, you may need to convert `y_pred` to match this requirement
 </details>